Renovated Illinois governor's mansion opening soon

 SPRINGFIELD, Ill.
-(WLS) --If you would like to tour the newly-renovated Illinois governor's mansion, you can this summer.
-The grand mansion is scheduled to open to the public on July 14.
+(WLS) --The newly-renovated Illinois governor's mansion is slated to open to the public for tours on July 14.

+ABC7's Stacey Baca was among those given a hard-hat tour of the grand mansion by architecture and construction companies on Wednesday.

-The Illinois mansion is the official residence of our state's governor, along with being one of the state's most grandeur mansions.
-However, years of disrepair began to show - splintered wood, peeling paint, structural damage.
+The Illinois mansion is the official residence of the state's governor and was considered of the grand mansions of Illinois.
+However, years of disrepair began to show, including splintered wood, peeling paint and structural damage.

 Three years ago, ABC 7's Paul Meincke toured the old home when it was in total disrepair.